mtiller/ModelicaBook/text/source/preface.rst

 subsystems, *etc.*) until later.
-However, when reading about a particular example, the provided links will make it possible to sidestep this normal flow of topics and simply continue with further expansion on that particular example in subsequent chapters (enhancing it with additional language features).
+However, when reading about a particular example, the provided links will make it possible to sidestep this normal flow of topics and simply continue with further expansion on that particular example in subsequent chapters (which introduce additional language features).
 Hopefully, this approach enhances the reading experience without disorienting the user.

 Most chapters are organized into three parts.
 The first part